A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: System Architecture and Problem Formulation

 \subsubsection{Carbon Intensity Modeling}

 The environmental impact is quantified through carbon emissions.
-The carbon intensity of the grid is not static but depends on the real-time generation mix.
+The carbon intensity is not static but depends on the real-time generation mix.
 The total carbon emission rate at time $t$ in scenario $\omega$, $E_{t,\omega}$, is calculated as the sum of emissions from all active generators:

 where $\epsilon_g$ is the emission factor (e.g., in tons of $CO_2$ per MWh) of generator $g$.
 For RES, $\epsilon_g$ is zero.
 This endogenous calculation is crucial, as it directly links dispatch decisions to carbon output.
-We also leverage real-world marginal carbon intensity data, such as that provided by WattTime, to inform the real-time DRL agent about the emissions impact of consuming an additional unit of electricity at a specific location and time.
+We also leverage real-world marginal carbon intensity data, such as that provided by WattTime\footnote{https://watttime.org/data-science/data-signals/}, which informs the real-time DRL agent about the emission impact resulting from an additional unit of electricity consumption at a specific location and time.